 - 1. High shutter speed synchronization.

 - 2. Speedlight synchronization.

 - 3. Slow shutter speed synchronization.

 One and three are to be used with any of the synchronized Canon Flash Units.
 Two, with Speedlight units.

-NOTE: Models II-D and III-A are not synchronized and Canon Flash Unit Model B-III, must be used.
+NOTE: Only the Canon camera MODEL IV-S2 is synchronized.
+Models II-D and III-A are not synchronized and Canon Flash Unit, model B-III must be used.
+JPN PAT.
+187594 U.S.A.
+PAT.
+2643597